CSCfi/csc-user-guide/docs/computing/running/performance-checklist.md

 ```
 the queuing system may spread them on tens of nodes (just a few cores each).
 This will be very bad for the performance of the job, and will cause a lot of
 (unnecessary) communication in the system interconnect.
+If the performance of
+your parallel jobs has decreased, this could be the reason.
-This should be avoided.
+Overall, this should be avoided.
 This also
 fragments the system increasing queuing times for large jobs.

-Instead, it is recommended to request full nodes by:
+The best performance (fastest communication) can be achieved by requesting
+full nodes:
 ```
 #SBATCH --nodes=5
 #SBATCH --ntasks-per-node=40
 ```
+Since, Puhti is currently fragmented, requesting full nodes may mean longer queuing
+time, but it may be regained by faster execution.
+If queuing times this way seem
-If your core requirement is not a multiple of 40, you can limit the maximum spread
+unaccecptable, you can still limit the maximum number of nodes the job can spread on.
-by combining:
+For example, limiting the 200 task job (which optimally fits on 4 nodes) to a maximum
+of 10 nodes, you could use:

 ```
-#SBATCH --ntasks=128
+#SBATCH --ntasks=200
-#SBATCH --nodes=4
+#SBATCH --nodes=4-10
 ```
+Slurm will then allocate 200 cores from 4 to 10 nodes for your job.

 ## Perform a scaling test
 It is important to make sure that your job can efficiently use